 The bronze is closely linked to the work of two important literary figures: Rainer Maria Rilke, whose writings were a major contribution in the popularization of Rodin in Germany and who composed the poem “Nike” specifically about this sculpture, and Hugo von Hofmannsthal, who discovered the plaster model in Rodin’s studio on his trip to Paris in 1900, and immediately commissioned a bronze cast.
 ‘Man and Genius’ stood as inspiration on Hofmannsthal’s desk in Rodaun near Vienna for 20 years.
 As financial hardship forced Hofmannsthal to sell his Rodin, it was Rilke in turn who procured the bronze for the Swiss collector Werner Reinhart.
-From there it later entered the collection of the Nationalgalerie.
+From there it later entered the Nationalgalerie Collection.

 The unfinished and the fragmentary shape Rodin’s oeuvre.
 Questions of artistic signature and openness of interpretation in art arise.
 Rilke and Hofmannsthal took great inspiration from Rodin, which is reflected in their work and in the history of the small bronze.